ARMmbed/mbed-os-example-crash-reporting/README.md

 ## Application functionality

-This example demonstrates the Mbed OS crash-reporting feature and the APIs associated with it.
-In the first pass, the application generates a fault wich causes the system to reboot.
+This example demonstrates the Mbed OS crash reporting feature and the APIs associated with it.
+In the first pass, the application generates a fault that causes the system to reboot.
 In the second pass, the application detects that the reboot was caused by an error and prints the fault context information in the console.

 First pass:

-- During Mbed OS initialization, the system checks the Crash-data-RAM region and detects that there was no fault.
+1. During Mbed OS initialization, the system checks the Crash-data-RAM region and detects there was no fault.
-- main() is called.
+1. `main()` is called.
-   - An exception is generated which causes an auto-reboot (warm-reset) of the system.
-The system captures the error-context in a special location in RAM before triggering the auto-reboot.
+   1. An exception is generated.
+   1. The system captures the error-context in a special location in RAM.
-- The system auto-reboots.
+1. The system auto-reboots (warm-resets).

 Second pass:

+1. During Mbed OS initialization, the system:
+   1. Checks the Crash-data-RAM region,.
+   1. Detects that the reboot was due to a fatal error.
+   1. Calls `mbed_error_reboot_callback()` with a pointer to the error context stored in RAM.

+   In this example:
-- During Mbed OS initialization, the system checks the Crash-data-RAM region, detects that the reboot was due to a fatal error and calls `mbed_error_reboot_callback()` with a pointer to the error context stored in RAM.
-In this example, the callback function (WEAK function) is overridden.
-A global variable `reboot_error_happened` is set to record that reboot was due to an error.
-Then the function prints information about the error context in the console and resets the saved context captured by the system in RAM using `mbed_reset_reboot_error_info()`.
+      1. The callback function (WEAK function) is overridden.
+      1. A global variable `reboot_error_happened` is set to record that reboot was due to an error.
+      1. The function prints information about the error context in the console and resets the saved context captured by the system in RAM using `mbed_reset_reboot_error_info()`.

-- main() is called.
+1. `main()` is called.
-   - The application detects that the reboot was caused by an error using `reboot_error_happened`.
-It proceeds to retrieves the fault context using `mbed_get_reboot_fault_context()` and prints it.
+   1. The application detects that the reboot was caused by an error using `reboot_error_happened`.
+   1. It retrieves the fault context using `mbed_get_reboot_fault_context()` and prints it.

 ## Building and running